Phloem: Supportive cells

 Although its primary function is transport of sugars, phloem may also contain cells that have a mechanical support function.
 These are sclerenchyma cells which generally fall into two categories: fibres and sclereids.
 Both cell types have a secondary cell wall and are dead at maturity.
 The secondary cell wall increases their rigidity and tensile strength, especially because they contain lignin.

 Fibres

 Bast fibres are the long, narrow supportive cells that provide tension strength without limiting flexibility.
 They are also found in xylem, and are the main component of many textiles such as paper, linen, and cotton.

 Sclereids

 Sclereids are irregularly shaped cells that add compression strength but may reduce flexibility to some extent.
-They also serve as anti-herbivory structures, as their irregular shape and hardness will increase wear on teeth as the herbivores chews.
+They also serve as anti-herbivory structures, as their irregular shape and hardness will increase wear on teeth as the herbivores chew.
 For example, they are responsible for the gritty texture in pears, and in winter pears.